crisnow/crisnow.github.io/projects/project-4.md

 ---
 layout: project
 type: project
-image: images/final_project1.jpg
+image: images/multi_arm_bandit2.png
 title: Manoa Club Room | ICS314 Final Project
 permalink: projects/website
 # All dates must be YYYY-MM-DD format!
-date: 2018-12-15
+date: 2020-05-05
 labels:
-  -  Software Engineering
+  -  LSTM Model
-  -  ICS 314
+  -  Reinforcement Learning
-  -  Club Browse Application in UHM
+  -  Stock Price Forecasting
-  -  Meoter application
+  -  Stock Portfolio Management
-summary: ICS 314 final project
+summary: Master Project
 ---

 For the final project of ICS 314, I think I have learnt some important things in the software development which I never knew before.
 What is the teamwork? why coding standard is so important to a team, etc., Let’s me explain them in details.